Former North Face Exec Scott Mellin Joins Disruption-Minded Materials Startup

 He added, “What I see in the patents, the prototype textiles, the proof of concept, and the items that the team has made—it all gives me great confidence that this will be a significant technology for outdoor as well as non-outdoor consumers.
 This is a pretty significant breakthrough.”

 LifeLabs’ founders have closed a seed round of funding, and the brand will initiate Series A fundraising in July.
 The goal is to have commercial products hitting the market by 2022, but Mellin says the company doesn’t have a specific idea of which consumer products it will target first.
 Its goal is broader than any single SKU sporting a LifeLabs hangtag.

 “LifeLabs can have a significant impact in leading change, in leading consumers to a different theory about what apparel and fashion and textiles and upholstery can look like in the future,” he said.
 “I believe—just like we did at The North Face with FutureLight—that we can positively disrupt marketplaces and bring technologies that are not only beneficial for the consumer but lead a stronger movement toward deeper sustainability efforts than simple recycling and PFC-free finishings.”

 Mellin believes that LifeLabs’ story—world-renowned scientists joining forces with one of the outdoor industry’s leading innovation experts to create a material breakthrough—is a compelling one.
 It’s about reducing waste in the textile industry.
 It’s about providing an energy-saving and weight-reducing option for consumers.
 Mellin is now eager to begin scripting the story’s next chapter by making those goals a reality.

-“What this bears is going to be rad,” he says.
+“What this bears is going to be rad,” he said.
 “It’s going to be magic.”